microsoft/vscode-docs/docs/copilot/prompt-crafting.md

 ### Use context variables

-You can use context variables to provide additional context to your questions in chat by using the `#` symbol:
+You can use context variables to provide extra context to your questions in chat by using the `#` symbol:

 The `#selection` context variable enables you to focus Copilot's suggestions on the specific text you select in the editor.